Sunday, October 30, 2022

 Can I remind you that though we, or an angel from heaven (clear that it is the message and not the messenger), preach any other gospel unto you than that which His servants have preached unto you, let him be accursed.
 Let me repeat: As I said before, if any man, or angel, or ecclesiastical authority preach any other gospel unto you than that you have received from Christ, let him be accursed.
 Nephi prophesied they (us) have all gone astray save it be a few, who are the humble followers of Christ; nevertheless, they are led, that in many instances they do err because they are taught by the precepts of men.
 And your test is--do you know the difference between the precepts of men and the word of God?

-My purpose is not to please you or to persuade you, because I do not seek to please men, because if that was my purpose, I would not be the servant of Christ.
+My purpose is not to please you or to persuade you, because I do not seek to please men, because if that was my purpose, I would not be a servant of Christ.
 But I testify unto you that the gospel which I preach unto you is not of man.
 For neither did I receive it of man, and neither was I taught it except by direct revelation from Jesus Christ.

 Through His revelation to me I know that a man is not justified by the works of the law, but only by faith in Jesus Christ, which faith we develop by feasting upon what Christ has caused to be written.
 It is by faith in Christ that we are justified, and not by the works of the law or by religious observances, or by 'living the gospel.'
 He has made it clear that by the works of the law no flesh is justified.